Iranlowo/Portfolio/README.md

 # Iranlowo Portfolio
 <!--Section 1: Introduce your self-->
 ## ABOUT ME
 Hello!
-I'm Iranlowo Adedoja 🤓, an entry-level data analyst, with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Iranlowo Adedoja 🤓, I'm an intermediate data analyst skilled in gathering, analyzing, and interpreting data to drive business decisions.
+I bring a unique perspective to data analytics.
+My skills are focused on gathering and processing data to uncover insights that assist companies in streamlining operations and enhancing customer satisfaction by identifying trends and patterns.

+I thrive in environments where I can collaborate with cross-functional teams, utilizing tools like Excel, SQL, and Power BI to deliver actionable insights.
+My experience working in the event industry has honed my ability to solve complex problems.

+As someone dedicated to growth and development in my field of expertise I am excited, about using my skills, in data analysis to contribute to innovative projects, drive business outcomes, and fuel growth.

 <!--Mention your top/relevant skills here - core and soft skills-->